mikch06/page-creator/README.md

-A basic static site generator written in Python for learning purposes.
+A basic static site generator written in Python for static websites.